Frequently Asked Questions: Licensing

 Is it true that a lender can no longer sell directly to a consumer?

-Section 1201.460 of the Occupations Code states that a lienholder may sell, exchange, or lease-purchase a repossessed manufactured home only to or through a licensed retailer unless the home is sold to a purchaser for the purchaser’s business use.
+Section 1201.460 of the Occupations Code states that a lienholder may sell or exchange a repossessed manufactured home only to or through a licensed retailer unless the home is sold to a purchaser for the purchaser’s business use.
 Of course if the lender is also licensed as a retailer, they may sell from their bonded location(s).

 I will be selling new and used homes but will not be installing the homes using my license.
 Why do I need to be a licensed installer?